 In practice, the auroral electrojet spreads over about six degrees of geomagnetic latitude.
 The current profile is difficult to determine but the studies that have been made shows that it can vary considerably.
 In practice, without special studies for each event, we cannot specify the current profile of the electrojet.
 However, a simple way to include the width of the auroral electrojet is to assume that the current has a Cauchy distribution.
-It can be shown that the fields produced by this current profile with a half-width a at a height b are the same as the fields produced by a line current at a height b and b are the earth's surface in this case are
+It can be shown that the fields produced by this current profile with a half-width a at a height h are the same as the fields produced by a line current at a height h+a [18].
+The expressions for the magnetic and geoelectric fields at the earth's surface in this case are